 If your trip to London coincides with this day I recommend you to go to Trafalgar Square where several events take place.
-Also, you have to take into account that some stores are closed due to the holiday and transport services have a reduced schedule.
+Also, keep in mind that some stores are closed as it is a public holiday and transport services have a reduced schedule.

 6. Easter in London

 But, without a doubt, the main activities related to these days have to do with Easter Eggs.
 There are demonstrations of Easter eggs, as well as decoration workshops in certain stores such as Fortnum & Mason in Picadilly Street.
 In addition, during this week there are many activities especially for the youngest of the house as the Easter Egg hunt (Easter Eggs) in the main parks of the city.
-And, on the other hand, special workshops are also held in other places such as the Royal Botanic Gardens, the London Zoo...
+And, on the other hand, there are also special workshops in other enclaves such as the Royal Botanic Gardens, the London Zoo...

 - When...
 Easter.

-7. Take a stroll through some of the city's major parks
+7. Take a walk through some of the main parks in the city

 - Hyde Park: Located in central London, it has an area of 140 hectares and is an ideal park for various activities such as cycling, sports or even have the possibility of renting sun loungers.